dalanicolai/gnome-tracker-extension/README.md

 A working daemon and index can be tested respectively in the terminal using the 'tracker search' command (gt and ts), with the recoll gui (rc) or with the docfetcher gui (df)

+A calibre sqlite database file (for the cb keyword)

 ## Description

 This extension provides filesystem deep search functionality (i.e. full text search) via gnome tracker, recoll or docfetcher (respective keywords: gt, rc and df) and near instant full system file search via the locate command (keyword: lc + 2x g for grep -i (see image)).
+Additionally it provides functionality to search books in the calibre database.
 Searching with gnome tracker by default searches on exact match, so optionally each pattern in the query can be appended with * as a wildcard (unfortunately I do not know how to use a wildcard in front of a SPARQL query).
 Additionally this extension has an option to deep search files using the tracker search command which returns text snippets (keyword: ts, also supports appending with * as wilcard).
 The output can be opened with your prefered application.

 ![screenshot from 2019-01-17 03-46-41](https://user-images.githubusercontent.com/18429791/51434764-aa3fdf80-1c68-11e9-89c7-6d147f514fd9.png)

 ## Usage

-Type keyword followed by a search term. tracker (gt and ts), recoll (rc) and docfetcher (df) by default search case-insensitive for matches with full words.
+Type keyword followed by a search term.
+Tracker (default: gt and ts), recoll (default: rc) and docfetcher (default: df) by default search case-insensitive for matches with full words.
 However all allow to use wildcards (use symbol * ) at the and of a search term.
+The locate keyword can be extended twice with a grep using g keyword (see image).

+The calibre keyword (default: cb) searches in the title and author_sort (**can be different form te author field,** see book's metadata) fields and can handle two query patterns separated by a space (e.g. "cb hello dan") and the search is case insensitive and includes wildcards before and after the patterns.

 ## Installation